ben-aaron188/ltta_workshop/README.md

 #### Paper hackathon

+UPDATE:
+Due to more registrations than expected, we will provide several datasets to allow for distinct research questions and smaller pgroups to work on the paper hackathon.

-Dataset provided uniquely for this session:
+Dataset provided uniquely for this session (will be updated shortly):

 -	Transcripts of all vlogs uploaded to YouTube by specific YouTubers.
  - Columns: vlogger ID, vlog transcript, vlog view count, upvotes, downvotes, vlog posting date.